 Business Support and Finance Manager

-Brenda is based in the office and manages all administrative and business aspects of AFKA Scotland’s work.
+Brenda manages all administrative and business aspects of AFKA Scotland’s work.
 She is responsible for all matters relating to finance, including reporting to the Board of Trustees and works closely in conjunction with the Executive Director.
 Brenda co-ordinates the membership services, delivers on-going marketing and communication about AFKA Scotland’s services, and also manages the postgraduate courses and consultancy projects.
 Brenda previously worked for BAAF for 12 years and is a founding member of AFKA Scotland.

 Jessica joined the team in September 2020 as a Researcher to support the research activities AFKA Scotland undertakes across a range of projects as well as providing research updates and support to our practice forums and.
 She is currently undertaking a PhD at the University of Stirling, funded by the ESRC, which you can read more about here.